ggk570/wallpaper-changer-trojan/README.md

 When a user run this file using command: python "random quotes.py"
-This script will print a random quote on the screen and saved the payload file as %USERPROFILE%\.system & it will also save a vbscript to run this payload after every restart, vbscript will be saved in the startup directory with the filename as
+This script will print a random quote on the screen and saved the payload file as "%USERPROFILE%\.system" & it will also save a vbscript to run this payload after every restart, vbscript will be saved in the startup directory with the filename as "Windows Explorer.vbs"